Who is Eligible for Financial Aid?

 - Attending more than one college during the same award year may reduce your award eligibility.
 Students cannot get financial aid at two schools for the same award period.
 Students who have received aid at another school must notify the Office of Financial Aid at HFC they have done so.
 Annual award limits for most financial aid programs apply to funds received at all colleges (not just HFC) and federal regulations generally prohibit a student from receiving financial aid funds at more than one college during the same enrollment period.

 - Financial aid recipients must maintain Satisfactory Academic Progress (SAP).
 The Office of Financial Aid has a separate publication which details the federally mandated minimum standards of progress students must maintain in order to continue to receive financial aid.

 - If you receive funds from an outside agency (such as a scholarship), you MUST make the Office of Financial Aid aware of these funds.
 The Office of Financial Aid coordinates the funds you receive from all sources and the receipt of such outside funding may impact your eligibility for certain federal or state financial aid programs.

 - If you have a change in financial or dependency circumstances during the award year, please contact the Office of Financial Aid to update your information.

 - Effective for the 2012-2013 year, the amount of Federal Pell Grant funds a student may receive over his/her lifetime is limited to be the equivalent of six years of Pell Grant funding (based on full-time enrollment).
-The Lifetime Eligibility Used (LEU) takes into account all Pell Grant funds received by the student from any college they attended and where they received Pell Grant funds.
-Once the lifetime limit has been reached, a student will no longer be eligible for federal Pell Grant funds at any institution, regardless of their EFC or credits still needed to complete their program.
+The Lifetime Eligibility Used (LEU) measures all Pell Grant funds received by the student from any college attended where the student received Pell Grant funds.
+Once the lifetime limit has been reached, a student will no longer be eligible for federal Pell Grant funds at any institution, regardless of their EFC or credits still needed to complete their undergraduate degree.